Windermere & Leven: Main Issues

 - Reedbeds are an important part of the landscape character of the lake.
 However, reedbeds have declined about 90% in recent years across Windermere.
 They are threatened from actions such as wave wash from boat bow waves, damage from boat and canoe launching/ paddling, nutrient enrichment and grazing from Canada Geese, ducks and farm animals.

 - Freshwater Pearl Mussels were once prevalent in this catchment however, due to declines in habitat and water quality there is now only a very small remnant population left.

 - Himalayan Balsam, Japanese Knotweed, American Skunk Cabbage, Giant Hogweed and New Zealand Pigmyweed (Crassula) are all present in the catchment as well as a number of invasive fish species.

 - Dramatic declines in the number of Arctic Charr in Windermere have been observed over the last 10 years.
 This is often linked to increases in populations of non-native fish, such as roach.

-- Canada Geese are also a non-native species and can cause damage to agricultural land, contribute phosphorus to the lake, while grazing contributes to the damage and loss of reedbeds and other habitats.
+- Canada Geese are also a non-native species and can cause damage to agricultural land and contribute phosphorus to the lake.
+Grazing by geese also contributes to the damage and loss of reedbeds and other habitats.